pme123/camundala/00-documentation/src/docs/helper/initCompany.md

 1. Open the `company-camundala` directory with your IDE (I use Intellij).
 1. Import the sbt project.
 The project should compile without errors.
+1. Update `build.sbt` with your repository settings.
+1. Release the `company-camundala` project to your repository.

 ### Next Step: [Create Project]